chrisbobbe/jekyll-theme-prologue/_posts/2020-06-02-beginnings-of-dinobot.md

 <p><span class="image left"><img src="{{'assets/images/dino.png' | relative_url }}" alt="" /></span>What I struggled with the most was line 15 from above: figuring out how to find the webpage element which reresented the container of the game itself.
 I inspected different parts of the page using Chrome Dev Tools and eventually found what I was looking for.
 I was only able to use the game canvas after a lengthy dive into the specific <a href="
 https://www.selenium.dev/documentation/en/getting_started_with_webdriver/locating_elements/">documentation</a>.
 I cannot stress how usefull reading the docs is and how all of us need to do more of it. </p>

+<h3>Algorithm implementation</h3>
+<p> The game has very simple rules: dodge the incoming static (cactuses on the ground) or moving (bird) obstacles.
+The velocity of the dino increases as the game progresses, which would normally complicate things, but in our case it should not be a problem as we directly inject the webpage js script into our code to get the dino's current speed.
+This is the general JavascriptExecutor object:

+{% highlight java linenos %}private Object executeScript(String command) {
+		return ((JavascriptExecutor)driver).executeScript(command);
+	}{% endhighlight %}</p>

+<p> Now let's see it in action!
+Using the java.util.Map as well as <b>executescript</b> I created an object that takes each one of the incoming obstacles visible in the horizon and maps it to their position on the oX axis.
+The position of the dino on the x axis, as well as it's current speed are also readily available upon returning more javascript code.
+{% highlight java linenos %}private Boolean isObstaclePresent() {
+        Map<String, Long> obstacle = (Map<String, Long>) executeScript("return Runner.instance_.horizon.obstacles.filter(o => (o.xPos > 25))[0] || {}");
+        Long tRexPos = (Long) executeScript("return Runner.instance_.tRex.xPos");
+        Double currentSpeed = (Double) executeScript("return Runner.instance_.currentSpeed");

+	{% endhighlight %}</p>